Canvas - Adding a Kaltura video quiz as a Canvas course assignment

 analytics in Kaltura MediaSpace even if the quiz result is not passed to

 the Canvas gradebook.
 It is also possible for a student to enter a video quiz assignment before the due/available until date and time, but not complete it until after that.
 If that occurs, a grade will be stored in Kaltura MediaSpace, but Canvas will not accept it due to it being past the due/available until date and time.
-We've also had a report of a grade not being transferred when a student had a problematic internet connection.
-We recommend instructors use this feature with the understanding that the above use-cases will cause grades to not be passed to the Canvas gradebook and require manual transfer of grades from MediaSpace to the Canvas gradebook.
+We've also had a reports of grades not being transferred when a students had a problematic internet connection.

 If after reading the above issues with Kaltura video quizzes you'd still like to integrate them with your Canvas course, follow the directions below: